EloGank/lol-php-api/doc/how_to_use.md

 In this example, with your client, you must call the `controller_name.method_name` route, with two parameters to be able to execute the API.

-A route must be called with these three (+ one as optionnal) parameters :
+A route must be called with these three (+ one as optional) parameters :

 * `region` it's the client region short name (EUW, NA, ...)
 * `route` the API route, in short it's the "`controller_name`.`method_name`"
 * `parameters` it's the route parameters, it's an array
-* `format` (optionnal) if you need a specific format for a specific route (see the configuration documentation for available formats)
+* `format` (optional) if you need a specific format for a specific route (see the configuration documentation for available formats)

 You can see all available routes on the [routing documentation](./routing.md).